Medically reviewed by Mary Lucas, RN

 Valacyclovir is usually prescribed for seven days for shingles, with a typical dosage of 1,000 mg three times per day.

 Just like with HSV-1 and HSV-2, it’s important to start treatment as soon as you notice shingles symptoms.
 Most experts recommend starting valacyclovir within 72 hours of noticing symptoms for the best results.

-For cold sores, valacyclovir is usually taken in two large doses of 2,000 mg, split 12 hours apart from each other.
+For cold sores, valacyclovir or valtrex is usually taken in two large doses of 2,000 mg, split 12 hours apart from each other.
 Like with other outbreaks of HSV, valacyclovir will speed up the speed at which cold sores heal, but it can still take seven to 10 days for them to fully disappear.

 From cold sores to genital herpes, acting quickly helps you treat and control a herpes outbreak in the shortest amount of time.
 For this reason, most doctors recommend using valacyclovir in the first 24-72 hours after noticing a cold sore or other herpes blister developing.

 If you’ve noticed a cold sore or any of the other symptoms of a herpes outbreak, it’s best to talk to your doctor about treatment and relief options as soon as possible.